JamesSkemp/words/content/post/enabling-php-file_put_contents-support-on-iis-75-on-windows-server-2008-r2.md

 +++
 title = "Enabling PHP file_put_contents() support on IIS 7.5 on Windows Server 2008 R2"
-summary = "To save content on Windows Server 2008 R2 using PHP on IIS 7.5, make sure the necessary user has permission." draft = false comments = true date = "2010-09-01T21:20:00-05:00"
+description = "To save content on Windows Server 2008 R2 using PHP on IIS 7.5, make sure the necessary user has permission." draft = false comments = true date = "2010-09-01T21:20:00-05:00"